-In Figure \textit{\ref{Figure2_VCramer_all}}, we present a scatter plot of Cramer's V, which is a measure of association between two variables.\footnote{The Cramer's V varies from 0 (corresponding to no association between the variables) to 1 (complete association).} The $X$-axis displays the association between each explanatory variable and the target variable whereas the $Y$-axis does so for each explanatory variable and gender.
+In Figure \ref{Figure_VCramer_TREEs}, we present a scatter plot of Cramer's V, which is a measure of association between two variables.\footnote{The Cramer's V varies from 0 (corresponding to no association between the variables) to 1 (complete association).} The $X$-axis displays the association between each explanatory variable and the target variable whereas the $Y$-axis does so for each explanatory variable and gender.
 By construction, the top-right region of the plot includes variables that are both gendered and useful to classify good and bad-type borrowers.
-Such variables would be natural candidates to generate gender discrimination since (1) they are likely to be selected by the algorithm because of their strong correlation with the target (2) they proxy for gender.
-However, our dataset does not include such variables.
-Another way of thinking about these variables is in terms of "indifference curves".
-The latter connect variables with similar a priori discrimination potential: they are either strongly associated to gender but mildly to default (e.g., age), moderately associated with both (e.g., purpose), or mildly associated to gender but strongly to default (e.g., account status).
-Everything else held constant, variables located on an indifference curve further away from the origin are more likely to lead the algorithm to grant a less favorable credit score to women than to men.
+Such variables would be natural candidates to generate a gender effect since (1) they are likely to be selected by the algorithm because of their strong correlation with the target and (2) they proxy for gender.
+However, our dataset does not include such variables, yet (as we will show below) several of our credit scoring models will exhibit a lack of fairness.